-Detentions automatically violate a person’s Fourth Amendment rights if the police lack reasonable suspicion that a crime has happened.
-And what may have been an initially legal detention becomes unlawful if it lasts too long: Detentions should be no longer than necessary to determine whether probable cause exists to arrest the suspect.1
+Detentions automatically violate your Fourth Amendment rights if the police lack reasonable suspicion that a crime has happened.
+And what may have been an initially legal detention becomes unlawful if it lasts too long: Detentions should be no longer than necessary to determine whether probable cause exists to arrest you.1

 1.2.
 False arrest

-Police may lawfully arrest suspects when they have probable cause to believe they committed a crime.
-During an arrest, suspects are held against their will until a judge determines whether to release them.
+Police may lawfully arrest you when they have probable cause to believe you committed a crime.
+During an arrest, you are held against your will until a judge determines whether to release you.

 Police make a wrongful arrest in violation of the Fourth Amendment when they either:

 - knowingly used an invalid arrest warrant, or

 - lacked probable cause to believe a crime occurred2

 Under the Fourth Amendment, police may use no more force than reasonably necessary when making an arrest.
 For instance, police should use very little force on you if you are cooperative and put up no resistance.
 But if you fight back, police may act in self-defense and do what is reasonably necessary to overtake you.3

 Police may never use deadly force to arrest you if you are suspected of only minor or non-violent crimes.
 Deadly force is justified only when you pose imminent danger, and there is a substantial risk you will harm others.
 Police are never allowed to use carotid chokeholds.

 Due to the recent murders of Elijah McClain and George Floyd at the hands of law enforcement agencies, demands for police accountability are at an all-time high.
 And officers must intervene if they witness fellow officers breaking these rules.
 In excessive force or wrongful death cases, body camera footage serves as vital evidence.4